Scroll to navigation

 RETURN VALUE

 On success, userfaultfd() returns a new file descriptor that refers to the userfaultfd object.
-On error, -1 is returned, and errno is set to indicate the error.
+On error, -1 is returned, and errno is set appropriately.

 ERRORS